freenas/freenas-docs/userguide/system.rst

 By default, the system automatically checks for updates and issues an alert when a new update becomes available.
-The automatic check can be disabled by unchecking :guilabel:`Automatically check for updates`.
+The automatic check can be disabled by deselecting :guilabel:`Automatically check for updates`.

 This screen lists the URL of the official update server in case that information is needed in a network with outbound firewall